-The new findings by scientists at UCLA and the University of Pittsburgh are published in the Sept.
-25 online edition of the American Society for Microbiology’s journal mBio.
+The new findings by scientists at the University of California, Los Angeles (UCLA) and the University of Pittsburgh are published in the September 25 online edition of the American Society for Microbiology’s journal mBio.

 “Acne affects millions of people, yet we have few treatments that are both safe and effective,” said principal investigator Dr. Robert Modlin, chief of dermatology at the David Geffen School of Medicine at UCLA and a professor of microbiology, immunology and molecular genetics in the UCLA Division of Life Sciences.
 “Harnessing a virus that naturally preys on the bacteria that cause pimples could offer a promising new tool against the physical and emotional scars of severe acne.”

 The scientists looked at two little microbes that share a big name: Propionibacterium acnes, a bacterium thriving in our pores that can trigger acne, and P. acnes phages, a family of viruses that live on human skin.
 The viruses are harmless to humans but are programmed to infect and kill the aforementioned P. acnes bacteria.